dolbeysystems/fusion-cac-web-docs/content/administrative-user-guide/tuning/_index.md

 ![](image-571.jpg)

-> [!info]
+> [!note] Enabling "Adds Pending Reason"
-If you wish to use this functionality, you must perform a one-time step to add the "Adds Pending Reason" column to the Document Types Management grid.
-This is done by clicking on the three dashes in the column header column, clicking on the column list tab, and checking "Adds Pending Reason".
+If you wish to use this functionality, you must perform a one-time step to add the **Adds Pending Reason** column to the Document Types Management grid.
+This is done by clicking on the three dashes in the column header column, clicking on the column list tab, and checking **Adds Pending Reason**.
-In the grid, you double click in the field to edit the "Adds Pending Reason" field, but you must press Enter to "commit" that value before saving (just like all other text fields in this grid).
-The "Mass Edit" dialog in Document Types Management also supports the entry of the "Adds Pending Reason" field
+In the grid, you double click in the field to edit the **Adds Pending Reason** field, but you must press Enter to "commit" that value before saving (just like all other text fields in this grid).
+The "Mass Edit" dialog in Document Types Management also supports the entry of the **Adds Pending Reason** field

 ## New Document Grouping